Usman3660/Mental_health_Tracker-Nexium/README.md

 Vercel Configuration:

-Ensure vercel.json is in the root: json{
+Ensure vercel.json is in the root:{
   "version": 2,
   "builds": [
     {